-- Due to the absence of interview judging at State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a ribbon placing.
+- 1. Due to the absence of interview judging at State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a ribbon placing.
 Points to consider may include: process, tools used, skills learned, goals achieved, additional help from others. - 2.
 NO LIVE AMMUNITION IS PERMITTED!

+- First or second year in project

+- 2 Three years in project

+- Intermediates (11-13 yrs. old)

 - 3 First or second year in project

-- 4 Three years or more in project Seniors (14-18 yrs. old)
+- 4 Three years or more in project

+- Seniors (14-18 yrs. old) 5
-- First or second year in project

-- 6 Three years or more in project
+- First or second year in project 6 Three years or more in project